-Heat the vegetable oil in a heavy skillet over medium-high heat.
+Heat the vegetable oil in a large, heavy skillet over medium-high heat.

-Remove the chicken breasts to a plate and set them aside.
+Remove the chicken to a plate and set aside.
 Add the sliced onions and pepper strips to the skillet.
-Cook the vegetables, frequently stirring, for about 5 minutes, or until just tender.
+Cook the vegetables, stirring frequently, for about 5 minutes, or until just tender.

-Slice the chicken across the grain into strips—add the chicken strips back to the skillet and heat through.
+Add the chicken strips back to the skillet, toss, and heat through.

-Drizzle the fajitas with lime juice and serve with warm tortillas and garnishes.
+Drizzle the fajitas with the lime juice and serve with warm tortillas and garnishes.

-- To make the fajitas with beef, slice 1 pound of sirloin or skirt steak into 1/4-inch strips and toss with the seasoning.
-Follow the recipe instructions, cooking the beef strips for about 5 to 8 minutes, or until done as desired.
+- To make the fajitas with beef, slice 1 1/2 pounds of sirloin or skirt steak into 1/4-inch strips and toss with the seasoning.
+Follow the recipe instructions, cooking the beef strips for 5 to 8 minutes, or until done as desired.

-- To make the fajitas with shrimp, toss 1 pound of large shrimp with the seasoning.
-Follow the recipe instructions, cooking the shrimp for about 4 to 5 minutes, or until opaque and pink.
+- To make the fajitas with shrimp, toss one pound of large shrimp with the seasoning.
+Follow the recipe instructions, cooking the shrimp for about about 4 minutes, or until opaque and pink.

 - For vegetarian fajitas, replace the chicken with sliced portobello mushrooms and add black beans or pinto beans just before serving.
 Heat through, drizzle with the lime juice, and serve the fajitas in warm tortillas.

 - If you don't have the various seasonings on hand, season the chicken with about 2 1/2 tablespoons of ready-made fajita seasoning.